Intergenerational Pen Pals

 HOSC School Programs

-Our school programs provide equitable opportunities for low-income, high-risk elementary and middle school students to succeed in high school.
+Our school programs provide opportunities for low-income, high-risk elementary and middle school students to succeed in high school.
 These programs improve the grades, attendance, and social and emotional well-being of students – many of whom have limited English proficiency and receive special education – leading to successful transitions to high school.
 We achieve this by holistically addressing student and family needs with an integrated multi-tier support system combining tutoring, mentoring, behavioral health services, and case management in collaboration with community partners.